 A dusty or grimy crystal chandelier does not give off the sparkle and brilliance that it is meant to have.
 Follow these steps to clean the chandelier thoroughly while taking delicate care of each crystal.

 Spray and drip-dry cleaning

-Place a towel on the floor below the chandelier to absorb the drips.
-For the cleaning spray, you can either use a store-bought crystal chandelier cleaning solution, or make your own cleaner.
-Mix one part ammonia with three parts distilled water, which will not leave water marks on the crystal like tap water is prone to do.
+Place a towel or a large bowl on the floor below the chandelier to absorb or catch the drips.
+For the cleaning spray, you can either use a store-bought crystal chandelier cleaning solution or make your own cleaner.
+Mix one part ammonia with three parts distilled water, which will not leave watermarks on the crystal such as tap water is prone to do.
 Alternatively, some crystal chandelier manufacturers believe that hot soapy water is an effective cleaner, while others suggest a mixture of one part isopropyl alcohol to three parts distilled water.

 Spray the chandelier thoroughly such that the solution covers all surfaces, but avoid any electrical or wire parts.
 The chandelier should remain stationary.
 Let the dirty solution drip off the crystals.
 Next, spray the crystals with distilled water to rinse off any remaining soap and dirt.
 An alternative to letting the crystals drip dry is wiping them dry with white cotton gloves.
 Once the crystals are dry, remove the bags from the light bulbs.
 Use a soft microfiber cloth dampened with the cleaning solution to wipe down the light wells.

 Cleaning individual crystals